CH-Earth/datatool/README.md

 # Example

 As an example, follow the code block below.
 Please remember that you MUST have access to GRAHAM cluster with Compute Canada (CC) and have access to `CONUS I` model outputs.
-Remeber to generated a "Personal Access Token" with GitHub beforehands.
+Remeber to generate a "Personal Access Token" with GitHub beforehands.
+Enter the codes on your Graham Bash shell:

 ```console
 foo@bar:~$ git clone https://github.com/kasra-keshavarz/gwf-forcing-data